irackson/git-practice/readme.md

-commit on master before branch commit on master before branch commit on master before branch
+commit on master before branch commit on dev offshoot feature/test I will push directly to master